 What’s the Process for Borrowing Books?

-- In order to borrow braille books that have been produced by the National Library Service for the Blind (NLS), a student must be registered with Wolfner Talking Book and Braille Library in Jefferson City.
+- In order to borrow braille books that have been produced by the National Library Service for the Blind (NLS), either the student or the school must be registered with Wolfner Talking Book and Braille Library in Jefferson City.
 Contact Wolfner Library at 1-800-392-2614 to determine if a student is currently registered with them.
-The MSB library has some braille books that are not from NLS, but the majority of them are.
+The MSB library has some braille books that are not from NLS which may be loaned without the student being registered, but the majority of them are NLS books.

 - Up to five books (or five volumes in a multivolume book) may be checked out for use by one student at a time.
 If five books are already checked out, some books must be returned before more books may be borrowed, with no more than five books or volumes on loan for any one student at a time.